-I changed my name to Lisette Munz as of date September 2019.
+I changed my name to Lisette Munz back in 2019.
 However, I will keep my maiden name for academic/publication purposes, and use my new name for legal purposes mainly in Europe.

 My maiden name consists of 4 names: 2 first names and 2 last names.
 This is common in the LatinX community.
 In my publications you will see a hyphen in between my two last names.
 Though, it is not official, I do it because otherwise my name gets messed up by certain algorithms.